-If your business premises is targeted by burglars, these are the most likely areas to be hit.
+If your business premises are targeted by burglars, these are the most likely areas to be hit.
 This is where your valuable goods are stored, whether it’s computer equipment in your office supply rooms or your actual stock stored in a warehouse.
 Protecting these areas with cameras is a must, and opting for blanket coverage of all possible entrances and exits is highly recommended.

 If you store private, confidential or sensitive documents in any part of your office, you should have a camera covering the entrance to that room.
-Stolen documents can be more damaging for a business than a loss of expensive stock, as it can lead to fraud, identity theft, damage to your reputation and a breach of a number of data protection regulations which protect your customers.
+Stolen documents can be more damaging for a business than a loss of expensive stock, as it can lead to fraud, identity theft, damage to your reputation and a breach of a number of data protection regulations that protect your customers.

 When installing cameras, make sure not to position them at too great a height.
 You ideally want to be capturing people’s faces, not the tops of their heads.
 You’ll also need to decide whether you want your cameras to be visible, to act as a deterrent, or whether you wish to film covertly – if the latter, make sure you don’t place cameras anywhere where staff or members of the public have a reasonable expectation of privacy.

 Lastly, don’t forget lighting!
 It can aid filming and act as a serious deterrent to an intruder preferring to act under the cover of darkness.